CosmWasm/testnets/devops/node/README.md

 # Set up a Full Node

 These instructions work for a machine running Ubuntu 20.04.

+Optimal Requirements: 2 CPU, 4 GB RAM, 40 GB SSD.

 First, copy all files from this directory to the machine: